Doctor of Veterinary Medicine

-Washington State University has one of the oldest and best professional veterinary medical programs in the country.
+Washington State University has a more than 100-year history of being one of the best veterinary medical programs in the country.
 Our students receive exceptional training with renowned faculty and facilities, an innovative education curriculum, and an unmatched network of academic support.

 Prerequisites, evaluation criteria for candidates, how to submit a competitive application, and frequently asked questions.